-- Selected letters of reference from students and/or colleagues (no more than 6 letters in total)
+- Selected letters of reference from students and/or colleagues.

-- A letter of support from the nominee’s Head (not needed if nominee’s Head is the nominator)
+- A letter of support from the nominee’s department head or director (not needed if the department head or director is the nominator)

-The nominee will complete and submit to their Dean the following supporting documents to their Dean by January 5, 2024:
+The nominee will complete and submit the following supporting documents to their Dean by January 5, 2024:

 - Teaching philosophy (max.
 2 pages)